MiamiOH-CSE274/Portfolio/README.md

 * In normal C++ code the .h file contains the declarations, and the .cpp file contains implementations.
 Explain why this isn't the case with template-based collection classes.

+	When the compiler looks at a template it creates a different version of the code for each data type that is trying to use the template code.
+	In order to do this it needs to have access to every part of the code including implementations.
+This is the reason some code has what would be in the .cpp in a .ipp that is #included at the bottom of the .h file.

 20 - Using time and space analysis, justify the selection of a data structure for a given application
 ----